-Acting (See also Interim): The status of an individual officially desginated by an authorized university official to maintain a certain position, role, or duties outside of his or her regular position during a departmental contingency, typically until such a contingency ceases.
+Acting (See also Interim): The status of an individual officially designated by an authorized university official to maintain a certain position, role, or duties outside of his or her regular position during a departmental contingency, typically until such a contingency ceases.

 Analysis for Use of an Existing Classification: Comparison between the duties of the proposed position and the existing classifications within the university to determine if an existing classification description is appropriate.

 Applicant: An individual who submits an application or resume in response to an announced position and satisfies the stated minimum qualifications of the position outlined in the classification description or job announcement.

 Banner: Banner is an administrative software application developed specifically for higher education institutions by Systems and Computer Technology Corporation (SCT).
 Banner maintains student, alumni, financial aid, and human resources data.